Yule: 9 Ways to Celebrate the Cosy Magic of Winter

 Some appropriate altar items include:

-Images of winter deities
+• Images of winter/winter deities

 On or around the winter solstice, light your candles and incense.